mlochhead/Building_Inventory_Generation/README.md

 `git clone https://github.com/mlochhead/Building_Inventory_Generation.git`

+Once cloning is complete, navigate into the repository directory:

+`cd Building_Inventory_Generation`

 ### Setting Up a Virtual Environment on macOS/Linux

 Using a virtual environment is recommended for managing project dependencies.
 To create and activate the virtual environment, use the following commands.
-These commands should be executed from the terminal in the directory where the repository has been cloned:
+These commands should be executed from the terminal in the repository directory:

 `python3.10 -m venv inventory_env`